powerhome/playbook/playbook/app/pb_kits/playbook/pb_card/docs/_card_header.md

-Card headers passes category and product colors only.
-List of all category and product colors can be viewed <a href="https://playbook.powerapp.cloud/utilities" target="_blank">here</a>.
+Card headers pass category, product, and background colors only.
+List of all category, product, and background colors can be viewed <a href="https://playbook.powerapp.cloud/utilities" target="_blank">here</a>.